-Another indication it needs changing is if there are particles or other debris in the fluid.
-When you take your vehicle in for an oil change or other routine service, the repair facility may urge you to pay for a transmission-fluid change or flush.
+Another indication that the transmission fluid needs changing is if there are particles or other debris in it.
+When you take your vehicle in for an oil change or other routine service, the repair facility may urge you to pay for a transmission fluid change or flush.
 Even if they can show you that the fluid is darker than original, that might not mean you need fresh fluid right now.
 Step back, check the maintenance schedule in your owner’s manual and see what the vehicle manufacturer recommends before you decide.
-This also will give you time to price shop.
+This also will give you time to shop for the best price.

 Many repair shops use flush systems that force out the old fluid and pump in new fluid rather than letting the old fluid simply drain out.
 Though that sounds good, some manufacturers say you shouldn’t do that (Honda is one; there are others), so you need to know this before you agree to a flush.
 Look in your owner’s manual.
 Some manufacturers, such as Honda, also call for their own type of automatic transmission fluid and warn that using other types could cause damage.
 Moreover, some automatic transmissions have filters that should be cleaned or replaced when the fluid is changed.
 Make sure the repair facility is using the correct fluid and procedures for your vehicle.

 If you have never changed the transmission fluid in your vehicle and have more than 100,000 miles on the odometer, should you change it now?
 We have seen mixed opinions on this, with some mechanics suggesting you should just leave well enough alone if you aren’t having shifting problems.
 Adding fuel to this theory are stories about older transmissions failing shortly after they finally received fresh fluid.